awallace689/CGMaker/README.md

     benefits so far are best exemplified by the Blackjack implementation.

-    CardGame/GameBundle/BlackjackBundle/ only needs to slightly extend the functionality of some generic templated objects before all that's left to do is implement the game-specific rules and phases.
+    CardGame/GameBundle/BlackjackBundle/ only needs to slightly extend the functionality of some generic objects before all that's left to do is implement the game-specific rules and phases.

 CardGame's Future

-    Once a working console/terminal protoype is built, I plan on developing either a web application or desktop application that can be used instead to run the game.
+    Once a working console/terminal prototype is built, I plan on developing either a web application or desktop application that can be used instead to run the game.

 CardGame's Implementation

     Contents:
-     Templates: Generic classes which provide common functionality.
+     Generics: Generic classes which provide common functionality.
 Extended by GameBundles/GameRules.py.

-     GameBundles: Contains a GameBundle subdirectory containing Template extensions and a GameRules.py file.
+     GameBundles: Contains a GameBundle subdirectory containing /Generic/ extensions and a GameRules.py file.

      Controllers: Contains files which interact with a GameRules.py file and the user through the Menu class.
-                      Recieves a list of Phases from file, the order in which to run them, and each Phase provides a list of member functions.
+                      Receives a list of Phases from file, the order in which to run them, and each Phase provides a list of member functions.
 Controllers may be extended by a GameRules.py file.

      main.py: Handles GameBundle selection, as well as the creation of any Controllers necessary to run game.